Early Stage Memory Loss programs

 Early Stage Memory Loss Seminars:

 These programs are offered in various locations throughout the year and provide education for people living with mild mild memory loss and their care partner(s).
 Topics include the basics of dementia, medication and research, legal and financial planning, and coping and communication strategies.
 It is an opportunity for attendees to learn about Early Stage Memory Loss programs in their area, ask questions, and hear from others who are in similar situations.

 Early Stage Memory Loss Forum:

 The Alzheimer’s Association Washington State Chapter hosts an annual Early Stage Memory Loss Forum, a day-long educational event for people living in the early stages of Alzheimer’s or dementia and their care partner(s).
-In 2019, the forum will be held in University Place, WA near Tacoma (more details coming soon).

 The Staying Connected educational series is a health promotion and social support program that consists of four weekly 90-minute sessions for people living with memory loss and a companion or care partner.
 Sessions include a topic discussion, time for socializing and a pleasant homework assignment.The program is designed to benefit the health, mood, and cognitive function of adults living with memory loss.